Grey-legged tinamou: Description

 The grey-legged tinamou is a small ground-dwelling bird and a weak flyer.
 The grey-legged tinamou has a rusty coloured neck and upper back with a tinge of grey on its upper breast.
-The wings and the body of the tinamou are a scally brownish black.
-The grey-legged tinamou has a pronounced black eye. they vary from 28-31 cm in height.
+The wings and the body of the tinamou are a scaly brownish black.
+The grey-legged tinamou has a pronounced black eye.
+They vary from 28-31 cm in height.
 Males have a prominent dark crown of feathers on the top of the head, whereas females have a fully rusty coloured head.
 Females have markings on their backs and wings.
 The legs are a slate grey coloured which is described in the name of the species.

 The grey-legged tinamou can be misidentified with the variegated tinamou.
 However, the variegated tinamou has a completely grey head and bolder barring on the wings and back.

 Distribution and habitat

 Grey-legged tinamous are native to South America, including Columbia, Peru, Ecuador, Guyana, Venezuela, and northern Brazil.
 However, its distribution could be even further as the population is sparsely distributed and found in fragmented landscape.
-It is found in dry shrubland up to 500 m altitude.
+It is found in dry shrubland up to 500 m in altitude.
 As a poor soil specialist, the grey-legged tinamous are commonly found in Amazonian white-sand forests.
 These forests are characterized by low-hanging canopies and dense foliage, allowing the grey-legged tinamous to remain inconspicuous.
 They have also been documented in peatland habitats.